microsoft/ML-For-Beginners/6-NLP/5-Hotel-Reviews-2/README.md

 df.Tags = df.Tags.str.replace(" ', '", ",", regex = False)
 ```

-Each tag becomes something like: `Business trip  ,  Solo traveler ,  Single Room ,  Stayed 5 nights ,  Submitted from  a mobile device `.
-Next we find a problem, some reviews, or rows, have 5 columns, some 3, some 6.
+Each tag becomes something like: `Business trip, Solo traveler, Single Room, Stayed 5 nights, Submitted from a mobile device`.

+Next we find a problem.
+Some reviews, or rows, have 5 columns, some 3, some 6.
 This is a result of how the dataset was created, and hard to fix.
 You want to get a frequency count of each phrase, but they are in different order in each review, so the count might be off, and a hotel might not get a tag assigned to it that it deserved.

 Instead you will use the different order to our advantage, because each tag is multi-word but also separated by a comma!
 The simplest way to do this is to create 6 temporary columns with each tag inserted in to the column corresponding to its order in the tag.
-You can then *melt* the 6 columns into one big column and run the `value_counts()` method on the resulting column.
+You can then merge the 6 columns into one big column and run the `value_counts()` method on the resulting column.
 Printing that out, you'll see there was 2428 unique tags.
 Here is a small sample:

 | Tag                            | Count  |
 | ------------------------------ | ------ |